 Due to the repositioning of the Group, UNIQA deviated from Rule 27 regarding the variable portions of the compensation of the Management Board in the case of individual members of the Management Board in the 2012 reporting period.

 Starting in the 2013 financial year, the system used to calculate the variable portions of the compensation of the Management Board has been changed.
-The new system (see also “” in the compensation report) conforms to Rule 27 of the Austrian Code of Corporate Governance.
+The new system (see also “Principles for profit participation by the Management Board” in the compensation report) conforms to Rule 27 of the Austrian Code of Corporate Governance.